Natural Dis-tinction Un-natural Selection: Reception

-Critics generally preferred the first half of the collection.
-The WWD writer felt the first half was "more beautiful" than the latter.
-Mower was pleased with the romantic execution and highlighted the fringed designs as "two of the season's most sublime".
-Cartner-Morley felt the best designs were those which balanced "pretty and menacing" elements.
-Her favourite was Look 2, a minidress which featured yellow silk flowers beneath layers of see-through mesh.
+Writing for The New York Times, Cathy Horyn regarded the collection as "drivingly contemporary" despite the historical silhouettes and concepts that it referred back to.
+Sarah Mower of Vogue described the execution as "romantic" and highlighted the fringed designs as "two of the season's most sublime".
+Jess Cartner-Morley of The Guardian felt the best designs were those which balanced "pretty and menacing" elements.
+The minidresses which featured silk flowers beneath layers of see-through mesh were favourites for several critics.